danricho/OzWeb500/README.md

 ###Desktop Client (Future):
 - Should be a simple port from the Web Client above.
-- Intend to utilise the github "electron" framework.
+- Intend to utilise the github [electron](https://github.com/atom/electron) framework.

 ###Game Play (Future):
 - I have previously written a working version of the card game.